wirbel-at-vdr-portal/using-G7-with-xdrip/TroubleShooting.md

 1. Find your current Dexcom sensor transmitter ID in the data source menu.
 Be shure to remember it, write it either down or do a screenshot.
 2. Now, change it to an invalid number.
 3. wait a few seconds and change it to the correct transmitter ID again.
+4. Observe status in the system status page